Ganges Delta: Wildlife

 Animals in the delta include the Indian python (Python molurus), clouded leopard (Neofelis nebulosa), Indian elephant (Elephas maximus indicus) and crocodiles, which live in the Sundarbans.
 Approximately 1,020 endangered Bengal tigers (Panthera tigris tigris) are believed to inhabit the Sundarbans.
+The golden jackal (Canis aureus) is one of the mammals found in the Sundarbans and is also seen along the canals and on the islands.
+Indian rhinos (Rhinoceros unicornis) were once present in the Sundarbans, but became locally extinct before 1920–1925 due to intensive hunting.
+Today, there are no rhino populations in the Sundarbans.
 The Ganges–Brahmaputra basin has tropical deciduous forests that yield valuable timber: sal, teak, and peepal trees are found in these areas.

 It is estimated that 30,000 chital (Axis axis) are in the Sundarbans part of the delta.
 Birds found in the delta include kingfishers, eagles, woodpeckers, the shalik (Acridotheres tristis), the swamp francolin (Francolinus gularis), and the doel (Copsychus saularis).
 Two species of dolphin can be found in the delta: the Irrawaddy dolphin (Orcaella brevirostris) and the Ganges river dolphin (Platanista gangetica gangetica).
+The lesser adjutant (Leptoptilos javanicus) is present in the Sundarbans, albeit in small numbers.
+It is a vulnerable species that inhabits wetlands and mangroves, occasionally nesting in taller trees.
+The greater adjutant (Leptoptilos dubius), on the other hand, is now absent or, at best, extremely rare in the Sundarbans.
+Once widespread in Bengal, it now survives only in a few colonies in Assam and Cambodia.
 The Irrawaddy dolphin is an oceanic dolphin which enters the delta from the Bay of Bengal.
 The Ganges river dolphin is a true river dolphin, but is extremely rare and considered endangered.

-Trees found in the delta include sundari, garjan (Rhizophora spp.), bamboo, mangrove palm (Nypa fruticans), and mangrove date palm (Phoenix paludosa).
+Trees found in the delta include sundari, garjan (Rhizophora spp.), bamboo, mangrove palm (Nypa fruticans), mangrove date palm (Phoenix paludosa) and banyan (Ficus benghalensis).